martycodes333/FinTech_Module_2_Challenge/README.md

 python app.py
 ```

 Upon launching the loan qualifier application you will be greeted with the following prompts.
+Be sure that the location of the desired saved .csv is within the same directory as this program

 ![Loan Qualifier Prompts](loan_qualifier_prompt.png)